linktimecloud/kubernetes-data-platform/docs/en/catalog-overview/HDFS/best-practice.md

 | ------ | ----------- | ------ |
 | dfs.datanode.failed.volumes.tolerated | The number of volumes allowed to fail before DataNode stops providing services.
 By default, at least one valid volume is required. | 0 |

-### 使用 Balancer 进行容量均衡
+### Using Balancer for capacity balancing

-HDFS 集群可能出现 DataNode 节点间磁盘利用率不平衡的情况，例如集群中添加新 DataNode 的场景。如果 HDFS 出现数据不平衡的状况，则可能导致个别 DataNode 压力过大。
+In an HDFS cluster, there may be situations where the disk utilization among DataNode nodes is unbalanced, such as when adding new DataNodes to the cluster.
+If HDFS experiences data imbalance, it may lead to excessive pressure on individual DataNodes.

 Using Balancer for Capacity Balancing